-Model Questionnaire for Internal Audit of Life Insurance 2.Department: Sales Function Office: CO/ZO/RO/DO (Controlling Offices) For all compliance violations, internal audit records of Branch Offices as consolidated at controlling office need to be verified.
-SI.
+Model Questionnaire for Internal Audit of Life Insurance 2.Department: Sales Function Office: CO/ZO/RO/DO

+(Controlling Offices) For all compliance violations, internal audit records of Branch Offices as consolidated at controlling office need to be verified.
+Sl.
 No. Particulars Remarks: 2.1 Is there a Sales Policy in place?
 If not raise a Red Flag 2.2 Is there a Promotion Policy in place?
-If not raise a Red Flag

-2.3 Is the requirement under minimum business criteria for rural and social sector under section 32(B) Insurance Act,1938 adhered to?
-If not raise a red flag 2.4 Are there any instances of contravention of section 40 of the Insurance Act, 1938: Prohibition of payment by way of commission or otherwise for procuring business List all cases 2.5 Are there instances of contravention of section 40A, of the Insurance Act,1938?
-Limitation of expenditure on commission If commission payment in excess of rates fixed by the Act List all cases 2.6 Are there instances of contravention of section 41 of the Insurance Act, 1938? i.e., prohibition of rebates?
-List all cases, especially of dishonour of cheques issued by Agents towards initial deposit or premiums (except for policies on their own lives or of their family members- spouse, children) Also ensure necessary action taken in respect of erring Intermediaries.
-2.7 Are there any instances of violations of rules regarding the license/renewal of license of an intermediary, as stipulated under section 42 of the Insurance Act 1938 List all instances for necessary action.
-2.8 Are records of insurance intermediaries properly maintained in accordance with Rules as in section 43 of the Insurance Act, 1938 List all deviations 2.9 Are there instances of violations of section 44 of the Insurance Act, 1938- Prohibition of cessation of payments of commission, except for fraud List all cases Also, in cases of fraud, check if further commission or any emoluments paid, post action for fraud, are in order and as per rules.
+If not raise a Red Flag 2.3 Is the requirement under minimum business criteria for rural and social sector under section 32(B) Insurance Act,1938 adhered to?
+If not raise a red flag 2.4 Are there any instances of contravention of section 40 of the Insurance Act,1938: Prohibition of payment by way of commission or otherwise for procuring business List all cases 2.5 Are there instances of contravention of section 40A, of the Insurance Act,1938?
+Limitation of expenditure on commission If commission payment in excess of rates fixed by the Act List all cases 2.6 Are there instances of contravention of section 41 of the Insurance Act,1938? i.e., prohibition of rebates?
+List all cases, specially of dishonour of cheques issued by Agents towards initial deposit or premiums (except for policies on their own lives or of their family members- spouse, children) 2.7 Are there any instances of violations of rules regarding the license/renewal of license of an intermediary, as stipulated under section 42 of the Insurance Act 1938 List all instances 2.8 Are records of insurance intermediaries properly maintained in accordance with Rules as in section 43 of the Insurance Act, 1938 List all deviations 2.9 Are there instances of violations of section 44 of the Insurance Act, 1938- Prohibition of cessation of payments of commission, except for fraud List all cases Also, in cases of fraud, check if further commission or any emoluments paid, post action for fraud.
 2.10 Are the provisions of Regulation 3(g) of Insurance Regulatory and Development Authority of India (Insurance Advertisements and Disclosure) Regulations, 2021 relating to "Unfair or misleading advertisement" complied with.
 List all cases of deviations.
-2.11 Are the provisions of Regulation 4 of Insurance Regulatory and Development Authority of India (Insurance Advertisements and Disclosure) Regulations, 2021 relating to compliance and control adhered to.?
-List all cases of deviations. •
+2.11 Are the provisions of Regulation 4 of Insurance Regulatory and Development Authority of India (Insurance Advertisements and Disclosure) Regulations, 2021 relating to compliance and control List all cases of deviations.